 2014 was the year I started coding.
 My first language was Python.
 I was around nine years old, and I picked up the fundamentals of Python pretty quickly.
 I built a few simple projects, and learned some interesting libraries such as Turtle Graphics for really simply graphics and drawing, and Tkinter for more advanced GUIs with components like buttons and text inputs.

-2015–2017: Web Development
+2015–2017: Starting with Web Development

 One of my first real useful sites was Skyewire, which allows users to share text instantly via a quick pin number.
 In the span of a few months, I went on to build a site for customizing and editing Hex and RGB values, called Hex RGB Creator, a Jekyll Theme called Cobalt, and HTML 5 Rocket, a collection of free, CC0 licensed HTML5 site templates.

 During the Winter of 2018/2019, I built quite a few more complex sites and programs.
-I built a Python-based static site generator called Breeze, and an AI to play the popular game 2048, called Jacob, among several others.
+I built a Python-based static site generator called Breeze, and an AI to play the popular game 2048, called Jupiter, among several others.

 In the Summer of 2019, I started posting to my current site at xtrp.io, and built that site pretty quickly.
 The site was originally built in Jekyll, and was very basic with a list of blog posts, an about page, and a list of projects.